 The scientific merit of each application will be assessed by the GWG, which is composed of fifteen subject matter experts from outside California, seven patient advocate members of the ICOC, and the Chair of the ICOC.
-The list of scientific members who may participate in the GWG review can be found at http://www.cirm.ca.gov/WorkingGroup\GrantsReview.
-The composition of the ICOC can be viewed at http://www.cirm.ca.gov/GoverningBoard.
+The list of scientific members who may participate in the GWG review can be found on the CIRM website.
+The composition of the ICOC can be viewed on the CIRM website.